Fergarram/research-experiments/ego-cells-markdown/markdown.md

 finishing it, to the #uncomfortable point were it isn’t good enough to publish but it is good enough to talk about it.

+Some inlined `code` here.

 So, in this series I will share with you how I retake this project and finish it to the MVP point in ~two weekends~!

 ## What the project is about
-I bought a banana phone after watching some video about this (I don’t remember exactly what video it was).
+I bought a _banana phone_ after watching some video about this (I don’t remember exactly what video it was).
 The fact that I could create apps for a feature phone using web technologies blew my mind — I remember being a kid and creating what we now call “feature phones” using small and thin wood rectangles that (for some strange reason) were laying around in my